-The fair that opens in Spencer Saturday and runs through Sept.
-16 is not just any fair.
+The fair that opens in Spencer on Saturday and runs through Sept.
+15 is not just any fair.
 It is by far the largest county fair in Iowa and ranks among the grandest agricultural expositions in the nation.

-The members of the Clay County Fair Association had big plans for their fair when it launched more than nine decades ago.
-That first fair was the largest county fair held in Iowa its inaugural year and organizers have laid claim to that status in many of the years that followed.
+The members of the Clay County Fair Association had big plans for their fair when it launched more than 100 years ago.
+That first fair was the largest county fair held in Iowa its inaugural year and organizers have laid claim to that status in many of the years followed.

 The agricultural focus of this splendid fair is part of what draws the crowds, but it offers pleasures to suit all ages and attractions to appeal to diverse interests.

-The Clay County Fair has a well-deserved reputation as a venue where some of the biggest names in the entertainment world perform.
+The Clay County Fair as a well deserved reputation as a venue where some of the biggest names in the entertainment world perform.
 The list of artists who have been on stage in Spencer is impressive.
-Bob Hope, Barbara Mandrell, Reba McEntire, Pat Boone, Lee Greenwood and Davey Jones represent just a small sampling of the show-business superstars who have wowed those fortunate enough to have taken time to come to the fair.
+Garth Brooks, Bob Hope, Reba McEntire, Pat Boone, Lee Greenwood and Davey Jones represent just a small sampling of the show-business superstars who have wowed those fortunate enough to have taken time to come to the fair.

-The thousands of people who will pass through the fair’s gates in the days just ahead are drawn to this sumptuous event for reasons that are as diverse as the attendees.
+The thousands of people who will pass through the fair’s gates in the days just ahead are drawn to this sumptuous event for reasons that are diverse as the attendees.
 Part of the fair’s charm is the immense variety it offers.
-A few examples include: